 As of yet, there is no clear guidance on what these measures are.
 We have compiled a list of additional measures that you could consider implementing in order to protect personal data transfers outside the EEA:

 First official guidance

-Although the guidance from the UK The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc....
-(ICO) remains unclear, the German An authority established by its member state to supervise the compliance of data protection regulation.... has been the first to provide guidance on data transfers following the Schrems II ruling.
+Although the guidance from the UK The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc. (The United Kingdom’s independent ‘supervisory authority’ for ensuring compliance with the UK GDPR, Data Protection Act 2018, the Privacy and Electronic Communications Regulations etc.) remains unclear, the German An authority established by its member state to supervise the compliance of data protection regulation. has been the first to provide guidance on data transfers following the Schrems II ruling.
 It is possible that the UK may take a similar stance.

 The Landesbeauftragter für Datenschutz und Informationsfreiheit Baden-Württemberg (LfDI BW) reiterated that the Privacy Shield is invalidated and it no longer constitutes a valid legal basis for data transfers.
 The LfDI BW also stated that organisations still relying on the Privacy Shield can now be prosecuted, which could result in fines and claims for damages.